rodrigues/deli/README.md

 ## Potential future work

-- Add more docs, tests, guards and typespecs
+- Add more documentation
 - Remove edeliver dependency, replacing its steps by local code
+- See about using elixir releases instead of distillery (1.9+)
 - Concurrent restarts / checks / ...
 - Retry / rollback strategy
 - Upgrades